nsushant/Machine-Learning-with-Python-Projects-freecodecamp-/README.md

 # Machine-Learning-with-Python-freecodecamp
-projects undertaken as part of the freecodecamp.org machine learning course.
+Projects undertaken as part of the freecodecamp.org machine learning course.
+These projects enabled me to build a basic understanding of the tools available (python packages, usage of functions, how tensors work, etc.) to undertake the building of basic machine learning models.
+Descriptions of the coding challenges and my worked solutions can be found within the notebooks themsevles.